Alter User Defined Functions in SQL

 GO

-From the below screenshot, you can see it is returning the NAME instead of First Name and Last Name.
+The screenshot below shows that it is returning the NAME instead of First Name and Last Name.

 Alter User Defined Functions in SQL 12